cs499Mirror/MagicMirror/modules/gCalendar/README.md

 Step 2 will have the user install the Google API library and the Google Auth library.

-In the config folder there is a file named `config.js.sample` in the config folder.
-Just copy this file to a file named `config.js`, also in the config folder, otherwise Magic Mirror will not launch.
+From your Magic Mirror root directory there is a file named `config/config.js.sample`.
+Copy this file to a file named `config.js`, also in the config folder, otherwise Magic Mirror will not launch correctly.

 The default `config/config.js` gCalendar file should appear like this:
 ````javascript